tahacaltekin/BasicInstagramClone/README.md

 # BasicInstagramClone

- This Project is a basic Instagram clone built with Java for Android, it uses Firebase as backend, it using Picasso library to import photos.
+ This Project is a basic Instagram clone built with Java for Android, it uses Firebase as backend, Picasso library is used for photos.

  <h2> App Pictures </h2>